BootstrapDash/Azia-Admin-Bootstrap-Template/README.md

 <h1>License Information:</h1>
 <hr>

-Star Admin is released under MIT license.
-Star Admin is a free Bootstrap 4 admin template developed from BootstrapDash.
+Azia Admin is released under MIT license.
+Azia Admin is a free Bootstrap 4 admin template developed from BootstrapDash.
 Feel free to download it, use it, share it, get creative with it.

-<h1>How to use Star Admin?</h1>
+<h1>How to use Azia Admin?</h1>
 <hr>

 0 - Install `node-gyp` package.
 If you dont know installation steps, please [click here](https://github.com/nodejs/node-gyp)